41st Tank

 second to produce them.
 They were not found,

+so apparently the report was false.
 On Feb.
 25th it was officially learned that all

 elements of the division except CCA were in Corp Reserve, (If you will recall,